 Programming specialists are always in demand.
-Java is one of the most popular programming languages in the world (due to its flexibility, security and simplicity).
-In this article, we have looked at the Java interview questions that will help you evaluate a candidate’s knowledge.
+Java is one of the most popular specific programming languages in the world (due to its flexibility, security and simplicity).
+In this article, we have looked at the java developer interview questions and answers that will help you evaluate a candidate’s knowledge.

 All that remains for you to do is to hold an interview and select a competent employee for the position of Java developer and strengthen your team of experienced professionals!
 And the final advice: